linux-application-whitelisting/fapolicyd/README.md

 4) This is only looking at location.
 Can't this be defeated by simply moving the files to another location?

 Yes, this is checking to see if this is a known file.
-Know files have a known location.
+Known files have a known location.
 The shipped policy prevents execution from /tmp, /var/tmp, and $HOME.
 So, where could an unprivileged user move the file to?
 And if you are thinking, I have root permissions, I'll move the file somewhere else.
 OK, if you are